-When you first arrive at an employment center, you will be greeted by a friendly missionary who is there to help you find your way through the initial registration process.
-Whether you want help finding a job, gaining additional skills, or starting a business, those who work in the employment center will be able to help you.
+When you first arrive at an employment or self-reliance center, you will be greeted by a friendly missionary who is there to help you find your way through the initial registration process.
+Whether you want help finding a job, gaining additional skills, or starting a business, those who work in the employment or self-reliance center will be able to help you.
 Regardless of whether you are just starting out in your career or are a seasoned professional, the staff can direct you to information and resources to meet your needs.

 Develop a Plan

-You will be invited to meet one-on-one with an employment adviser, who will ask about your skills, abilities, and needs.
+You will be invited to meet one-on-one with an employment or self-reliance adviser, who will ask about your skills, abilities, and needs.
 Be sure to share with the adviser any particular interests or challenges you may have regarding your employment.
 Your adviser will assist you in creating a simple plan to help you reach your immediate career goals.
 He or she will also provide you with information and resources that may address many of your needs, including job leads, effective job search techniques, résumé or curriculum vitae writing, networking opportunities, school programs, financial aid, or information about small-business management.
 There may be times when the needs of your career require a more in-depth plan.
-In that case an employment adviser will work with you to develop your plan and identify how your priesthood and Relief Society leaders can help you achieve your long-term career goals.
+In that case an employment or self-reliance adviser will work with you to develop your plan and identify how your priesthood and Relief Society leaders can help you achieve your long-term career goals.